-all available nothing is statistically significant (not even the constants) except for the effect of stock price growth on Capitalists, which takes the expected positive value.
+Regression (a) shows that in a regression using all 439 presidents for whom both the tax variable and the other variables were all available nothing is statistically significant (not even the constants) except for the effect of stock price growth on Capitalists, which takes the expected positive value.
 Our dependent variable, the change in tax liability, however, includes extreme outliers.
 Its median value is 1,592 thousand yen, but it varies from -220,320 to 828,817 thousand.
 Trimming at the 5th and 95th percentile values of -11,271 and 37,869 thousand yen yields regressions (b) and (c).
-After removing the outliers, a number of coefficients become statistically significant, most notably accounting profitability, which has a positive effect for Company Men but a significantly less positive effect for Capitalists (for a net effect of about zero on Capitalists; an F-test rejects zero with only p = 0.81).
-The coefficient of accounting profitability has a coefficient of 707, which corresponds to an elasticity of the change in tax with respect to a change in profitability for Company Men of $0.16 = 700^{\circ}0.80/3453$ ) at the means for the sample used in the regression and 0.22 = 700\0.50/1592 at the medians.
-These are comparable to the elasticity of 0.14 found from the cross-section regressions in Table V. Because these results do, in effect, adjust for firm-specific effects, like those in Kato and Kubo (2006), but have a larger magnitude they suggest that incentive pay is more important than Kato and Kubo found, at least for this later time period.
+After removing the outliers, a number of coefficients become statistically significant, most notably accounting profitability, which has a positive effect for Company Men but a significantly less positive effect for Capitalists (for a net effect of about zero on Capitalists; an F-test rejects zero with only p=.81).
+The coefficient of accounting profitability has a coefficient of 707, which corresponds to an elasticity of the change in tax with respect to a change in profitability for Company Men of .16 (= $700^.80/3453$) at the means for the sample used in the regression and .22 (= $700^.50/1592$) at the medians.
+These are comparable to the elasticity of .14 found from the cross-section regressions in Table V. Since these results do, in effect, adjust for firm-specific effects, like those in Kato & Kubo (2006), but have a larger magnitude they suggest that incentive pay is more important than Kato & Kubo found, at least for this later time period.

 Other variables in regression (b) are also significant.
-The rate of sales growth has an insignificant effect on the income of Company Men, but an additional positive effect (and overall positive effect; an F-test yields p = 0.02) for Capitalists.
-Stock price growth is insignificant for Company Men, with a significantly higher effect on Capitalists but an overall effect that is insignificant (at p = 0.22 for the F-test).
+The rate of sales growth has an insignificant effect on the income of Company Men, but an additional positive effect (and overall positive effect; an F-test yields p=.02) for Capitalists.
+Stock price growth is insignificant for Company Men, with a significantly higher effect on Capitalists but an overall effect that is insignificant (at p=.22 for the F-test).
 The constant is positive and not significantly different for Capitalists, indicating that incomes rose on average for executives adjusting for the other included variables, and the presidents of firms that used SEC-style accounting had incomes that were significantly higher, an effect of very large magnitude.
-This effect is so large as to make us suspect that it is not to due the accounting itself, but to something else correlated with a firm's adoption of SEC-style accounting.
+This effect is so large as to make us suspect that it is not to due the accounting itself, but to something else correlated with a firms adoption of SEC-style accounting.
 We ran Regression (c) without the SEC-style accounting variable as a check to see if it was affecting our results.
 It seems it was not; regression (c) has much the same results as regression (b) in both significances and coefficient sizes.